Policies & Documents

 Gifted is defined as those with high ability in an academic subject such as English, maths, science, humanities or modern foreign languages.Talented is defined as pupils with high ability in practical and creative subjects such as art, music, technology, sport, drama or dance.

-We recognise the importance of every individual and his or her equal right to enjoy personal fulfilment.
-This means that every pupil should feel safe and secure in school and that s/he should be totally accepted in the community regardless of race, religion, gender, class, disability, age, sex and sexual orientation.
+We recognise that every pupil should feel safe and secure in school and that s/he should be totally accepted in the community regardless of race, religion, gender, class, disability, age, sex and sexual orientation.

 The school will not tolerate any of the following behaviours: name calling; writing graffiti; physical intimidation; offensive remarks about a person's body, gender or sexuality; inappropriate jokes; and unwelcome attention or physical contact which makes an individual feel threatened or uncomfortable.
 Every individual has a responsibility to take action and support the Equal Opportunities policy of the school.
-The emphasis is working together so that everyone feels safe, happy and able to achieve their full potential.
+The emphasis is on working together so that everyone feels safe.

 Please click on the policy name below to view.